Wizard451345/kickstart.nvim/README.md

 I am currently doing Lua so I can understand what I am doing, also LSP does not work on my end, likely as a result of using an ARM based computer.
 Yeah.
 It is because of ARM :( F

 TODO:
+- [ ] I now feel that I should make this repo as my own now, I feel like I am now 'smart enough' to at least edit this configuration on my own.
+  I want to say thanks to TJ for helping me learn this. :)
 - [ ] Take note of the files in `/lua/*`.
 There are stuff from there that arre from Packer.nvim. ~ There is no issues as it is not called, just a reminder.
 - [x] I want there to be an autoformatter.
 Autocomplete the `{} [] and quotes` maybe I could create a request or plug-in my own?
   > Used autoclose.nvim.
 Still need to tweak a little more.
 Especially for HTML's' < >.
 - [ ] Finish organizing plugins and lsp's etc. Into their respective directories.
+Especially now that I know how most things work.
 - [x] FOR WINDOWS: I hate Mason beuh.
 Clangd-LSP does not work for Windows.
 Not reading header files, likely not reading MSYS stuff.
 For C/C++ LSP.
   > Note.
 I had MSYS2 Installed.
 I COPIED `C:/MSYS64/UCRT64/include` TO `$USER\AppData\Local\nvim-data\mason\packages\clangd\clangd_17.0.3\lib\clang\17\include`
   > I spent too much time to figure this out.
 PLZ give money